-Contestants choosing to use laptop computers accept the risk of equipment failure.
+Contestants choosing to use laptop computers or other electronic retrieval devices defined above accept the risk of equipment failure.
 No special consideration or accommodations, including no additional prep time or speech time, will be given by judges, contest directors or tournament hosts should equipment failure occur.

-By choosing to use laptop computers in the round, debaters are consenting to give tournament officials the right to search their files.
+By choosing to use these devices in the round, debaters are consenting to give tournament officials the right to search their files.
 Debaters who do not wish to consent should not use computers in the round.